 Post-election 1992: “The largest problem of all is that conservatism has utterly lost its focus, its sense of purpose, its mission.
 It has become too comfortable and too complacent.”

-Michael S. Joyce, then president of the The Lynde and Harry Bradley Foundation, spoke to The Heritage Foundation’s board of trustees and founders on December 1, 1992—less than one month after Arkansas Gov. Bill Clinton defeated George H. W. Bush for president.
+Michael S. Joyce, then president of the The Lynde and Harry Bradley Foundation, spoke to The Heritage Foundation’s founders and board of trustees on December 1, 1992—less than one month after Arkansas Gov. Bill Clinton defeated George H. W. Bush for president.
 An incumbent had been turned away by the voters—in the wake of which the very definition of conservatism was going to be refined or perhaps even rewritten, the prospect of which may be facing us again.

 A slightly edited version of Joyce’s remarks is below.
 All emphases are his.